Damigah/Web-App-DevOps-Project/README.md

 ### **Pipeline Trigger**:

 - The pipeline is defaulted to automatically execute on each push to the **main** branch of the application repository i.e main (shown in the image below).
+- For testing purposes, you name it the branch you are testing it out on.
+- This is where **Continuous Integration (CI)** comes into play to test changes.

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/9669464c-a47a-4bc6-b2e0-1e866386ce91)